python/cpython/Doc/c-api/init.rst

    Ensure that the current thread is ready to call the Python C API regardless of the current state of Python, or of the global interpreter lock.
-This may be called as many times as desired by a thread as long as each call is matched with a call to :c:func:`PyGILState_Release`.
+This may be called as many times as desired by a thread as long as each call is matched with a call to :c:func:`PyGILState_Release`, *except* when the thread creates a sub-interpreter with it's own :term:`GIL` (see :c:member:`PyInterpreterConfig.gil`).
+   In that case, the call to :c:func:`PyGILState_Release` should be replaced with :c:func:`Py_EndInterpreter`.

    In general, other thread-related APIs may be used between :c:func:`PyGILState_Ensure` and :c:func:`PyGILState_Release` calls as long as the thread state is restored to its previous state before the Release().
 For example, normal usage of the :c:macro:`Py_BEGIN_ALLOW_THREADS` and :c:macro:`Py_END_ALLOW_THREADS` macros is